Policies & Restrictions

 Camp Yakety Yak is a summer day-camp focused on social-emotional education in group classes and camp-wide activities.
-CYY serves children in an inclusive setting with 30% of our campers considered neurotypical and 70% with neurodevelopmental disorders and physical disabilities.
-This includes children with Autism Spectrum Disorders, ADHD, learning and communication disabilities, intellectual delays and cerebral palsy and physical disabilities.
+CYY serves children in an inclusive setting with 25% of our campers considered neurotypical and 75% with neurodevelopmental disorders and physical disabilities.
+This includes children with Autism Spectrum Disorders, ADHD, learning and communication disabilities, intellectual delays, cerebral palsy, and physical disabilities.
 All instruction is provided under the direction & supervision of a small, multi-disciplinary team of masters-level professionals that includes speech-language pathologists, occupational therapists, physical therapists, behavior analysts, school counselors, and special education teachers.
-Camp Yakety Yak’s Service Limitations and CYY’s service model includes social-emotional skill instruction in a large group (e.g., classes, assemblies), inclusive setting with support from college and high school students who act as one-to-one assistants for campers who need individual coaching/prompting to use social-behavioral skills within the group dynamic.
+Camp Yakety Yak’s Service Limitations and CYY’s service model includes social-emotional skill instruction in a large group (e.g., classes, assemblies), inclusive setting with support from college interns, SLP and OT graduate students, and high school students who act as one-to-one assistants for campers who need individual coaching/prompting to use social-behavioral skills within the group dynamic.

 What does Camp Yakety Yak NOT provide?